googollee/yaif/README.markdown

         irb > u = RegKey.new :email => "user@domain.com"
         irb > u.save
         irb > puts u.key
-        db716e8d8          # this output is reg_key, remember it
+        db716e8d8          # this output depend on your computer, only example here

 7. Start your rails server.
 8. Create a new user.
 Access your site: http://yoursite/signup?reg\_key=db716e8d8 .
-The reg\_key is the output of step 5.
+The reg\_key is the output of step 6.
 9. Access http://yoursite/crontab with username/password set at step 5.
 Add lines to your cron to trigger tasks interval.
 10. Enjoy.